Hit enter to search

 Are transfer students required to attend University chapels?

 Yes, all full-time and some part-time transfer students are required to attend chapel.
-Chapels are held on Monday, Wednesday and Friday mornings.
 No classes conflict with chapel.
 Students with children or jobs may qualify for chapel requirement reductions.
-See nnu.edu/studenthandbook for more information on chapel and lifestyle policies at NNU.
+See the NNU Student Handbook for more information on the related NNU policies.
+Also, be sure to visit the NNU Spiritual Life website to learn more about spiritual life at NNU.

 If I play varsity sports, what information do I need to know when transferring to NNU?

 NNU competes at the NCAA Division II conference level and does offer athletic scholarships.
 Varsity sport teams include women's soccer, volleyball, track and field, cross country, softball and basketball; and men's soccer, golf, track and field, cross country, baseball and basketball.
 For more information on recruitment, NCAA compliance and walk-on opportunities, contact individual coaches or call the NCAA Division II Compliance Coordinator, at 208-467-8352.
-You should also complete a prospective student recruitment form online at nnusports.com.
+You should also complete a prospective student recruitment form.

 Do transfer students qualify for financial aid at NNU?